MythicDrops/MythicDrops/docs/config/repairCosts.yml.md

----
-id: repairCosts_yml
-title: repairCosts.yml
+# repairCosts.yml
----

-## Configuration

 MythicDrops has a lot of configuration options.
 Below is the shortened contents of the repairCosts.yml with inline explanations of what each configuration option does.

 ```yaml
 version: 1.0.0